David Navarro-TurresDavid Navarro-Turres

 Her other Christmas passion is to stage performances of The Snowman, the Christmas fantasy based on the story by Raymond Briggs, music by Howard Blake.
 In 2018 The Snowman was complemented by a dip into "Christmas and the World of Jazz", offering much additional enjoyment to the adults in the audience.

 Performances of The Snowman in the past have been paired with a commissioned opera by Alexander McCall Smith and Tom Cunningham, The Baboons Who Live By the River, and Carnival of the Animals, Peter and the Wolf, Tubby the Tuba, along with versions of Britten's Young Persons' Guide to the Orchestra.
+The Snowman Concert this year is on Sunday December 10 at 3 pm.

 Master of Ceremonies